blue-triangle-tech/sea-sp-community-edition/README.md

 A walk though of this plugin can be found [here](https://youtu.be/XdJNh6LEKJw)

 # = How does the plugin collect CSP violations? =
-the plugin installs a small javascript in the head of your site that defines a variable named _BTT_CSP_FREE_ERROR the violations are then collected in this variable made into a json string and send to the back end of the plugin via ajax using a nonce.
+The plugin installs a small javascript in the head of your site that defines a variable named _BTT_CSP_FREE_ERROR the violations are then collected in this variable made into a json string and send to the back end of the plugin via ajax using a nonce.
 These errors are then parsed for the domains and the directives they have violated.
 This data is then stored as a php object in a plugin option.
 This data never leaves your site.

 ## == Screenshots ==